Trench warfare: Precursors

+In the mid-18th century, Dahomey made use of trenches to defend against Oyo attacks.
+In one engagement against Oyo, Dahomey placed one corp to face the trench and another on the flank.
+While battling Oyo forces, the flanking squad launched attacks and withdrew to the trenches afterwards.

-In the New Zealand Wars (1845–1872), the Maori developed elaborate trench and bunker systems as part of fortified areas known as pa, employing them successfully as early as the 1840s to withstand British artillery bombardments.
+During the New Zealand Wars, the Māori utilized trench and bunker systems as part of fortified areas known as pā.
 According to one British observer, "the fence round the pa is covered between every paling with loose bunches of flax, against which the bullets fall and drop; in the night they repair every hole made by the guns".
-These systems included firing trenches, communication trenches, tunnels, and anti-artillery bunkers.
-British casualty rates of up to 45 percent, such as at Gate Pa in 1864 and the Battle of Ohaeawai in 1845, suggested that contemporary weaponry, such as muskets and cannon, proved insufficient to dislodge defenders from a trench system.
-There has been an academic debate surrounding this since the 1980s, when in his book The New Zealand Wars, historian James Belich claimed that Northern Māori had effectively invented trench warfare during the first stages of the New Zealand Wars.
-However, this has been criticised by some other academics, with Gavin McLean noting that while the Māori had certainly adapted pa to suit contemporary weaponry, many historians have dismissed Belich's claim as "baseless... revisionism".
+In the 1980s, historian James Belich claimed that the Māori had effectively invented trench warfare during the first stages of the New Zealand Wars, claims which have been as described as "baseless... revisionism".
+Some sources claim that Māori trenches influenced 20th-century trench warfare.

 The Crimean War (1853–1856) saw "massive trench works and trench warfare", even though "the modernity of the trench war was not immediately apparent to the contemporaries".

-Union and Confederate armies employed field works and extensive trench systems in the American Civil War (1861–1865) — most notably in the sieges of Vicksburg (1863) and Petersburg (1864–1865), the latter of which saw the first use by the Union Army of the rapid-fire Gatling gun, the important precursor to modern-day machine guns.
+Union and Confederate armies employed field works and extensive trench systems in the American Civil War (1861–1865) — most notably in the sieges of Vicksburg (1863) and Petersburg (1864–1865), the latter of which saw the first use by the Union army of the rapid-fire Gatling gun, the important precursor to modern-day machine guns.
 Trenches were also utilized in the Paraguayan War (which started in 1864), the Second Anglo-Boer War (1899–1902), and the Russo-Japanese War (1904–1905).